Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 An uncertain future

 No deal on rare earth minerals was signed that afternoon.
 A second news conference scheduled for later in the day was cancelled.
-And Zelenskyy was soon after spotted exiting the White House in a dark vehicle, as a line of representatives from the Ukrainian delegation walked out.
+And soon after, Zelenskyy was spotted exiting the White House in a dark vehicle, as a line of representatives from the Ukrainian delegation walked out of the building.

 The war of words soon shifted to the internet, where each leader offered remarks on what transpired in the Oval Office.

 “Much was learned that could never be understood without conversation under such fire and pressure,” Trump wrote on his platform, Truth Social.

-But he doubled down on his accusations that Zelenskyy was impolite in his assertions.
+But he doubled down on his accusations that Zelenskyy had “disrespected” his office.

-“He disrespected the United States of America in its cherished Oval Office,” Trump said.
-“He can come back when he is ready for Peace.”

-Zelenskyy, meanwhile, offered a more brief, more neutral acknowledgement of the meeting, focusing on his gratitude for US support.
+Zelenskyy, meanwhile, offered a brief, more neutral acknowledgement of the meeting, focusing on his gratitude for US support.

 “Thank you America, thank you for your support, thank you for this visit.
 Thank you @POTUS, Congress, and the American people,” the Ukrainian leader wrote, using the social media handle for the US president.
 “Ukraine needs just and lasting peace, and we are working exactly for that.”